rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/importance-neglectedness-tractability/">Scale, Neglectedness, Solvability (SNS)</a>, or Importance,Tractability, Neglectedness (ITN)  - a framework used within the EA community to decide which cause areas or interventions are likely to be more promising to focus on.

 <a target="_blank" href="https://conceptually.org/concepts/scope-insensitivity/">Scope insensitivity</a> - Our inability to intuitively or immediately grasp and act on the difference of scope when dealing with large numbers.
-Even though a program that saves 200,000 migrating is 100 times as impactful as a program that saves 2,000 birds, when surveyed, people don’t offer to donate at a commensurate 100 times more.
+Even though a program that saves 200,000 birds is 100 times as impactful as a program that saves 2,000 birds, when surveyed, people don’t offer to donate a commensurate 100 times more.
 In fact, they barely offer to donate more at all.

 <a target="_blank" href="https://en.wikipedia.org/wiki/Sentience">Sentience</a> - The capacity to feel, perceive or experience.